As a multi-award-winning theatre-maker, Tama Matheson performed and directed shows and operas all over the world :

 Ben - the Life of Benjamin Britten

-The Wandering Tower - Prokofiev
+The Wandering Tower - the life and death of Sergei Prokofiev

-The White Mouse - Nancy Wake
+The White Mouse - the story of Nancy Wake, the greatest heroine in WWII

-A Christmas Carol
+A Christmas Carol - an adaptation

 And 6 traditional plays